 Rose Water Poet

-Amal Ishaque is a Pushcart Prize nominated Poet, Interdisciplinary Storyteller and an award-winning Arts Educator.
+Amal Ishaque is a Pushcart Prize nominated Poet, Interdisciplinary Artist and award-winning Arts Educator.
 Following in the footsteps of multiple poetic lineages, they conjure poetry as a catalyst for collective liberation.

 For more on Amal’s work as an Anti-Oppression/Racial Justice Consultant and Facilitator, please visit cambiumarts.com

 [Image descriptions.
-Background image: a red, blue and white dupatta blowing in the wind on sandy beach.
+Background image: a red, blue and white duppata billowing in the wind on a sandy beach.
 Header image: Amal facing the camera with their head resting on their hand]

-[Image description of above image: Amal, a brown skinned person, looking at the camera with their head resting on their hand.
-Background image: a blue, white and red scarf billowing in the wind on a beach]
+[Image description: Amal, a brown skinned person, looking at the camera with their head resting on their hand.
+Background image: a blue, white and red dupatta billowing in the wind on a sandy beach]

 the world is full of courage, when you write to me (After Agha Shahid Ali: "the world is full of paper, write to me")

-Amal Ishaque is a Pushcart nominated poet living on unceded Musqueam territories.
-Their writing has been published widely and featured online on platforms such as Split This Rock and The Feminist Wire.
-Their work has also been published in numerous journals and anthologies in Canada and internationally.
+Amal Ishaque is a Pushcart nominated poet, multidisciplinary artist and award winning educator living on unceded Musqueam territories.
+Their writing has been published widely and featured online on platforms such as Split This Rock and The Feminist Wire and in numerous journals and anthologies in Canada and internationally.
 Amal has received poetry fellowships from VONA - Voices of Our Nation and the Banff Centre and support from the BC Arts Council, ArtStarts and others.
 They have shared their work on numerous stages.

 In 2019, they completed a collaborative year-long, multi-disciplinary arts residency with Carnegie Community Centre.
 Amongst other things, they co-wrote and directed a collaborative play about gentrification and decolonial futures with DTES community members for the Heart of the City Festival.
 The play received a standing ovation with many requests to mount it again in the future.

-Amal’s art practice is grounded in a long cultural tradition of poets as catalysts for change.
+Amal’s art practice is grounded in a long cultural tradition of artists as catalysts for social change and liberation.

 [Image description of photo below: Amal at a pulpit in a church sharing poetry and speaking about the Muslim ban]